Why Am I So Tired: 5 Ways to Stop Being Sleepy

 How Caffeine Affects Your Energy Levels

 Yes, caffeine stimulates your central nervous system, making you feel more awake.
 But this positive side effect isn’t without its downfalls.
+You'll likely be asking yourself, now with more anger: "WHY AM I SO TIRED??" just an hour later.

 Everybody has a different sensitivity to caffeine, but the consistent side effects of too much caffeine include: